Free AI visibility check · 2026

 The full playbook includes 4 complete templates plus placement guides for each.
 Get them free →

-How GEO Audits Work
+How AI Visibility Audits Work

 Our audit scores your site across six dimensions derived from the Princeton/Georgia Tech KDD 2024 framework, verified against first-party guidance from Google, Anthropic, and Microsoft.